nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 The chosen `mountPath:` should use its own, dedicated sub-directory, so that it does not overwrite access permissions of the existing directory.
 For example, if you wish to mount on `/var/tmp` you should use `mountPath: /var/tmp/<SUB_DIRECTORY>` etc.
 {{% /alert %}}

-Lastly you must add the `--enable-private-registry`, `--registry-auth-secret-path` and `--registry-auth-secret-name` to the arguments of the function-runner Deployment object in the *2-function-runner.yaml* file, these enable private registry functionality along with providing the path and name of the secret:
+Lastly you must enable private registry functionality along with providing the path and name of the secret.
+Add the `--enable-private-registry`, `--registry-auth-secret-path` and `--registry-auth-secret-name` arguments to the function-runner Deployment object in the *2-function-runner.yaml* file:

 ```yaml
 command: